subashksf/housing-price-prediction/README.md

 ## Models
 I built two models to compare the performance and efficiency - Random Forests and XGBoost, using cross-validation technique for determining the optimal hyperparameters for both of them.
 The model evaluation metrics can be found in the notebook.

+# Initial Feature Engineering and Modeling
+The initial feature engineering and modeling processes are documented in the Jupyter notebook house_price_prediction_regression.ipynb.
+This notebook contains exploratory data analysis (EDA), data preprocessing steps, feature engineering techniques, and initial model building.
+It serves as a comprehensive guide to understanding the initial stages of the project.

+# Finalized Model
+The finalized model, along with tuned hyperparameters, is implemented in the Python project.
+To execute the model, follow these steps:

+1. Ensure you have installed all dependencies by running: pip install -r requirements.txt

+2. Run the main Python script main.py: python main.py

+Executing main.py will load the finalized model, apply it to the test data, and produce the desired output.

+This modular approach allows for a clear separation between the exploratory and development phases in the Jupyter notebook and the production-ready model in the Python project.